astrellon/simple-data-store/README.md

 // A function used to remove a subscription.
 This can be called multiple times. export type RemoveSubscription = () => void;

+// An item in the history.
+Keeps track of the modifier that created the state.
+// A null modifier means the start of the history. export interface HistoryItem<TState>
+{
+    readonly modifier: Modifier<TState> | null;
+    readonly state: TState;
+}
 ```

 ### DataStore